ruzzigiulio/Blog_Statistics/Homework_3.md

 **Differences**

 Charts are tables, diagrams or pictures that organize large amounts of data in a clear and concise way.
 People use charts to interpret current data and make predictions.
 Graphs, however, focus on raw data and show trends over time.
-Plot is a synonym of graph: we use graph to showing the relationship between two or more quantities, measurements or indicative numbers, in the other hand you need to use plot determine significant patterns of events.
+Plot is a synonym of graph: we use graph to showing the relationship between two or more quantities, measurements or indicative numbers, in the other hand, you need to use plot to determine significant patterns of events.